 “Lanza must have been averaging about one shot per second—extremely skilled use of a single firearm for a young man with absolutely no military training and who was on the verge of being institutionalized.” pg.
 24

-Tracy doesn’t elaborate, but he’s being misleading.
-While Adam Lanza had no formal military training, both he and his parents were experienced shooters.
-Adam had been shooting since around the age of four, often taken to shooting ranges by his father, Peter, until their relationship ceased in 2011.
-Nancy Lanza, for her part, was at least capable enough to complete an NRA “basic shooter” course:
+Adam had been shooting since around the age of four and was regularly taken to local shooting ranges by his father, Peter, until their relationship ended in 2011.
+Nancy Lanza, meanwhile, was demonstrably proficient enough to complete an NRA Basic Shooter course:

 Source: CFS1200704559, Book 2, 00194623.pdf